ruby/www.ruby-lang.org/en/documentation/faq/4/index.md

 and assigned to the formal parameter.

-If the last actual argument in a method invocation is a `Proc` object, you can precede its name with an ampersand to convert in into a block.
+If the last actual argument in a method invocation is a `Proc` object, you can precede its name with an ampersand to convert it into a block.
 The method may then use `yield` to call it.

 ~~~